South Carolina teacher’s aide duct taped 4-year-old student’s legs to chair: affidavit - NewsBreak

 COLUMBIA, S.C.
 (WCBD) – A South Carolina teacher’s aide has been charged with cruelty to children after she allegedly duct-taped a 4-year-old student’s legs to a chair.

 According to an incident report from the Lexington County Sheriff’s Office, a deputy responded to Seven Oaks Elementary School in Columbia on Wednesday after a parent reported that their child was taped to a chair by an employee at the school.
-Juror dismissed from Alex Murdaugh trial due to improper conduct
+Alex Murdaugh gets two life sentences for murder of wife, son

 Arrest warrants show Olivia Murray, 25, was working as a teacher’s aide in a 4K classroom when a four-year-old student was placed in the back of the classroom for “flipping around and not listening to instruction.”